MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

 2. In the **Connected apps** page, click the plus sign and select **G Suite**.

-3. In the popup, fill in the following:
+3. In the pop-up, fill in the following:

      ![G Suite Configuration in Cloud App Security](./media/gsuite-config-cas.png "G Suite Configuration in Cloud App Security")